anko/partser/readme.markdown

  - `eof`: Matches the end of input and returns null.
  - `succeed`: Always succeeds and returns null.
  - `fail`: Always fails.
  - `index`: Consumes no input.
-Returns an integer representing the number of characters that have been consumed from the input so far.
+Returns a 0-based integer representing the number of characters that have been consumed from the input so far.
+Always succeeds.
+ - `lcIndex`: Consumes no input.
+Returns an object with integer fields `line` (1-based), `column` (1-based) and character `offset` (0-based), which represents how much input has been consumed so far.
 Always succeeds.

 A parser is a function that can be called with a string to return a `{
 status::Boolean, value::Any }`-object.
 Don't touch their `_`-property, or